Electronic correlations and flattened band in magnetic Weyl semimetal candidate Co3Sn2S2

-To gain insights into this question, we firstly compare the experimentally measured kinetic energy with the theoretical kinetic energy calculated without taking any many-body interaction into account.
+To study the electronic correlation effect on the motion of the itinerant charge carriers, we compare the experimentally measured kinetic energy with the theoretical kinetic energy calculated without taking any many-body interaction into account.
 Following the definition of the electronic kinetic energy in the optical study of a multiband system LaOFeP \cite{Basov1}, we can obtain the linear relationship between the electronic kinetic energy (\textit{K}) and the spectral weight ($S$) of the Drude component (i.e., the area under the Drude component) of the $\sigma_{1}$(\emph{$\omega$}):